PySimpleGUI/PySimpleGUI/readme_creator/readme.md

 |key|Used with window.FindElement and with return values to uniquely identify this element|
 |||
 | **return** | (Button) |

+Allows browsing of multiple files.
+File list is returned as a single list with the delimeter defined using the variable BROWSE_FILES_DELIMETER.
+This defaults to ';' but is changable by the user

 ```
 FilesBrowse(button_text="Browse",